sinai-dev/UnityExplorer/README.md

 2. Load the UnityExplorer DLL
 3. Create an instance of Unity Explorer with `UnityExplorer.ExplorerStandalone.CreateInstance();`
 4. Optionally subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish

+# Common issues and solutions

+Although UnityExplorer should work out of the box for most Unity games, in some cases you may need to tweak the settings for it to work properly.

+To adjust the settings, open the config file:
+* BepInEx: `BepInEx\config\com.sinai.unityexplorer.cfg`
+* MelonLoader: `UserData\MelonPreferences.cfg`
+* Standalone: `UnityExplorer\config.ini`

+Try adjusting the following settings and see if it fixes your issues:
+* `Startup_Delay_Time` - increase to 5-10 seconds (or more as needed), can fix issues with UnityExplorer being destroyed or corrupted during startup.
+* `Disable_EventSystem_Override` - if input is not working properly, try setting this to `true`.

+If these fixes do not work, please create an issue in this repo and I'll do my best to look into it.

 # Features